zmike/zmike.github.io/_posts/2023-02-08-separable.md

 * draw with separable `zink_gfx_program`
 * when `zink_gfx_program` is ready, replace separable object with real object

-In this way, the precompiled SSO shaders can be fast-linked like a regular pipeline to avoid stuttering, and the bespoke descriptor update path will be taken using more or less the same mechanics as the normal path to guarantee matching performance.
+In this way, the precompiled SSO shaders can be fast-linked like a regular pipeline to avoid hitching, and the bespoke descriptor update path will be taken using more or less the same mechanics as the normal path to guarantee matching performance.
 Any non-shader-variant pipeline state changes can be handled without any new code, and everything "just works".

 ## I Lied, This Is The Real Tricky Part
 Especially clever experts have been reading up until this point with six or seven eyebrows raised with the following thought in mind.